visavishesh/dai_markov_chains/README.md

 It first reads and parses the intermediate output file, then cross-tabulates the count of transitions in each from-to state pair.
 It then sums the time spent in each 'from' state (ie 'safe' and 'unsafe').
 Lastly, it divides the # of transitions for each state pair by the total time spent in the 'from' state to produce the final output.

+### A little backfground on states:
+    bite = debt-tranche that has been liquidated wipe/Shut = debt-tranche that has been voluntarily closed by owner unsafe = CDP is below 150% collateralization ratio safe = CDP is not below 150% collateralization ratio open = CDP is safe and is still open, these are present to properly acount for CDPs still open at the end of the obersvation period.
+They contribute to the time spent in 'safe' state, but not to the number of transitions from the 'safe' state.

 # The Code and the Output